The Essential/Non-Essential Doctrine Debacle

 Biblical error is rampant within those organizations that call themselves churches.
 They’ll “play nice with you” as long as you “play nice with them” (their working definition of “fellowship”).
 The issue, of course, is that the true Christian has neither the liberty or authority to look the other way when the Lord’s Word is treated with contempt!

 So, what happens when you’re left empty-handed?
 You’ve searched diligently and found no place that actually fears the Word of God?
+One response is to keep looking on some schedule (twice yearly, yearly, etc.).

 Well, you continue to pray; remember, the goal is to meet regularly and faithfully with other believers with "one mind".
 This should be the essence of repeated, daily prayer.